buildpacks/rfcs/text/0000-process-type-arguments.md

 1. N args if `$1` is `--`: directly execute `$2` as the command with `${@:3}` as the arguments appended to that command
 1. N args: execute `$1` as the command with `${@:2}` as the arguments appended to that command in a `bash` shell

-This proposal change the command resolution flow to:
+This proposal changes the command resolution flow to:

 1. If `CNB_PROCESS_TYPE=override`
     1. 0 args: fail